CogStack/annotations-ingester/README.md

 The sub-entry `sink` specifies additional options during sending the processed annotations:
 - `split-index-by-field` - the name of the field in the returned annotations the value of which will be used as a prefix for the index name (e.g., used to send annotations of different types to separate indices).

+The sub-entry `nlp` specifies additional options during processing the documents with NLP:
+- `skip-processed-doc-check` - whether to skip checking for already processed documents in ElasticSearch,
+-  `annotation-id-field` - the name of field containing the annotation id returned from the NLP app.

 # Missing
 - tests